cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/create-test-finding.md

    ![Create In-House Pentest](/integrations/Create-test-finding-create-inhouse-pentest.png "Create In-House Pentest")

-   > ️ ℹ️️ You can create a dedicate asset for testing purposes or use an existing one.
+   > ️ ℹ️️ You can create a dedicated asset for testing purposes or use an existing one.

 1. No changes are required on the **Asset** page.
 You can proceed by clicking on **Next**.

    ![Rename In-House Pentest](/integrations/Create-test-finding-rename-pentest.png "Rename In-House Pentest")

    > ℹ️️ Changing the pentest name is optional but helps to distinguish test pentests from each other.
-The pentest can be renamed ny clicking on the pencil icon next to the pentest name and confirm the changes with **Done**.
+The pentest can be renamed by clicking on the pencil icon next to the pentest name and confirm the changes with **Done**.

-1. On the **Requirement** page, the following fields must be set:
+1. On the **Requirements** page, the following fields must be set:

-   - **Targets**,
+   - **Targets**
-   - **Objectives**, and
+   - **Objectives**
-   - **Technology stack**.
+   - **Technology stack**

    ![Set targets](/integrations/Create-test-finding-set-targets.png "Set targets")